What is The Humanitarian Commons?

 Each topic or context page on the site brings together curated resources selected for their quality, credibility, and relevance.
 Resources include reporting from independent journalism outlets, analysis from think tanks and policy organisations, academic research, official documents and data, and expert commentary.

 All content is verified and contextualised.
-The site does not generate or fabricate information.
+The site does not generate or fabricate information (see Disclaimer).
 It curates existing knowledge and presents it in a way that helps readers see connections, understand context, and engage critically with humanitarian issues.

 The knowledge graph structure allows readers to navigate between topics, people, and organisations, discovering connections that might not be apparent from any single source.